Magnetic storage: Future

 A new type of magnetic storage, called magnetoresistive random-access memory or MRAM, is being produced that stores data in magnetic bits based on the tunnel magnetoresistance (TMR) effect.
 Its advantage is non-volatility, low power usage, and good shock robustness.
-The 1st generation that was developed was produced by Everspin Technologies, and utilized field induced writing.
-The 2nd generation is being developed through two approaches: thermal-assisted switching (TAS) which is currently being developed by Crocus Technology, and spin-transfer torque (STT) on which Crocus, Hynix, IBM, and several other companies are working.
-However, with storage density and capacity orders of magnitude smaller than an HDD, MRAM is useful in applications where moderate amounts of storage with a need for very frequent updates are required, which flash memory cannot support due to its limited write endurance.
+The first generation that was developed was produced by Everspin Technologies, and utilized field induced writing.
+The second generation is being developed through two approaches: thermal-assisted switching (TAS) which is currently being developed by Crocus Technology, and spin-transfer torque (STT) on which Crocus, Hynix, IBM, and several other companies are working.
+However, with storage density and capacity orders of magnitude smaller than a hard disk, MRAM is useful in applications where moderate amounts of storage with a need for very frequent updates are required, which flash memory cannot support due to its limited write endurance.
 Six state MRAM is also being developed, echoing four bit multi level flash memory cells, that have six different bits, as opposed to two.

 Research is also being done by Aleksei Kimel at Radboud University in the Netherlands towards the possibility of using terahertz radiation rather than using standard electropulses for writing data on magnetic storage media.
 By using terahertz radiation, writing time can be reduced considerably (50x faster than when using standard electropulses).
 Another advantage is that terahertz radiation generates almost no heat, thus reducing cooling requirements.